Shift in energy bill charges could boost low carbon heating

 Working with the Oxford Martin School of Oxford University, Energy Systems Catapult found the arrangement of fixed and volumetric charges within electricity and gas tariffs, may inadvertently distort market behaviour towards favouring investment in decentralised generation technologies, like solar PV and diesel, over demand technologies like heat pumps.

-The Cost Reflective Pricing study found different consumers pay different contributions for the same fixed costs of making energy supply available, such as transmission and distribution charges, because costs are recovered through the unit price.
-This approach means:
+The Cost Reflective Pricing study found different consumers pay different contributions for the same fixed costs of making energy supply available, such as transmission and distribution charges because costs are recovered through the unit price.

 - Consumers installing generation assets on their own premises, such as solar PV or diesel generation, under-paid their correct share of fixed costs (including ‘feed-in-tariffs’ through which they benefit).
 This is because they avoid many of the costs recovered in unit pricing by generating their own electricity;